RobertoRoos/sawIntuitiveResearchKitWiki/Development-Environment.md

 ## `dmesg -w`

-Lastly, you can also monitor the kernel messages using the command `dmesg -w`.
+You can also monitor the kernel messages using the command `dmesg -w`.
 Start the command in a separate terminal and leave it alone while plugging/unplugging the FireWire cables.
 You should see messages re. the creation of FireWire devices:
 ```sh
 [2413623.229296] firewire_core 0000:09:04.0: created device fw8: GUID fa610e3f00000007, S400
 [2413623.229365] firewire_core 0000:09:04.0: created device fw11: GUID fa610e2f00000007, S400